p-ja/acme-fitness-store/lab-guide/Lab-3-Integrate-the-Azure-Database-for-PostgreSQL-and-Azure-Cache-for-Redis.md

    ![](Images/mjv2-18-new.png)

    > **Note:** You can use the arrow keys to move around in the file.
 Press the "i" key to enter insert mode to make the required changes.
-After making the changes press the escape "ESC" key to exit insert mode and then type ":wq" to save and close the file.
+After making the changes press the escape `CRTL + [   key to exit insert mode and then type ":wq" to save and close the file.

 1. Run the following command to move back to the acme-fitness-store directory and then set up the environment: